arhea/docker-wordpress/README.md

 *Note: This repository is meant to be an example and should not be used in production without testing your application against this configuration.*

 ## Limitations
-- Wordpress Core, Plugins, and Themes must be updated via the Docker build process
+- Wordpress Core, Plugins, and Themes must be updated via the Docker build process and not in the Wordpress Admin.
+Doing so will result in containers having different versions of plugins.
 - This assumes all dynamic content is stored int he `wp-content/uploads` folder

 ## Getting Started